tw1zr99/efym.net/content/posts/stateless-authelia-in-kubernetes/index.md

 In my Kubernetes cluster I host many services, some of which require authentication.
 I wanted to centralise the management of that authentication for all of my cluster's users.

 There are many popular choices to accomplish this, some proprietary enterprise level like [Okta](https://www.okta.com) and [Cognito](https://aws.amazon.com/cognito).
-Some smaller open source ones like [Authentik](https://goauthentik.io), [Kanidm](https://kanidm.com) and [Keycloak](https://www.keycloak.org).
+Also some really good open source ones like [Authentik](https://goauthentik.io), [Kanidm](https://kanidm.com) and [Keycloak](https://www.keycloak.org).

-Today I'll be showing Authelia.
+Today I'll be showing [Authelia](https://www.authelia.com).
 I chose it for various reasons but the most important one is being able to use a YAML file to keep a database of users.
 I particularly like this because it allows me to deploy it as a stateless deployment inside Kubernetes; no external databases or StatefulSets.
 Big plus in my book.

 ## Objective